sneeu-leeu/BlogApp/README.md

 - Create model classes based on ERD diagram and set up associations.
 - Your models should include:
-  - A method that returns the 3 most recent posts for a given user.
 - A method that updates the posts counter for a user.
-  - A method which returns the 5 most recent comments for a given post.
+- A method that returns the 5 most recent comments for a given post.
 - A method that updates the comments counter for a post.
 - A method that updates the likes counter for a post.
+- A method that returns the 3 most recent posts for a given user.
 - Make current user data available to all controllers.
 - Create a method called current_user in your ApplicationController.
 - A current_user method should return the first user from a database.

 ## Built With
 - Ruby